Feature

 “In many countries in Europe, plant-based milk alternatives are now cheaper than cow’s milk.
 That drives mainstream consumers to try climate-friendly dairy alternatives.
 With the growing concern from society over the CO2 emissions from animal production, the dairy companies are forced into the hybrid thinking as the only effective way to lower the emissions from their production.”

-Lund suggests, however, that consumer won’t find blended dairy products an attractive proposition in terms of a hallway house, using the analogy of hybrid motor vehicles.
+Lund suggests, however, that consumers won’t find blended dairy products an attractive proposition in terms of a halfway house, using the analogy of hybrid motor vehicles.

 Convincing consumers